tristan-deep/joint-diffusion/README.md

 python inference.py -e paper/mnist_denoising -t denoise -m sgm -s sgm_sweep
 ```

-## inference configs
+### Inference configs
 All working inference configs are found in the [./configs/inference/paper](./configs/inference/paper) folder.
 Path to those inference configs (or just the name of them) should be provided to the `--experiment` flag when calling the [inference.py](inference.py) script.

-## data
+### Datasets
-Make sure to set the `data_root` parameter in the inference config (at the top).
-All datasets should be (automatically) downloaded and put as a subdirectory to the specified `data_root`.
+Make sure to set the `data_root` parameter in the inference config (for instance this [config](./configs/inference/paper/celeba_mnist_pigdm.yaml)).
+It is set to the working directory as default.
+All datasets (for instance CelebA and MNIST) should be (automatically) downloaded and put as a subdirectory to the specified `data_root`.
 More information can be found in the [datasets.py](datasets.py) docstrings.

-## installation environment
+### Installation environment
-Install packages in a conda environment with TF2 and Pytorch
+Install packages in a conda environment with TF2 and Pytorch (latter only needed for the GLOW baseline).

 ```bash
 conda create -n joint-diffusion python=3.10